zanejg/Smart-Security-Camera/README.md

 # Smart-Security-Camera
 IoT Raspberry Pi security camera running open-cv for object detection.
 The camera will send an email with an image of any objects it detects.
 It also runs a server that provides a live video stream over the internet.

+# Zane's mod's
+Have changed the video source to be a remote video stream.
+Also removed passwords and settings to settings.py.

 [Watch the original video here](https://youtu.be/Y2QFu-tTvTI)

 ## Setup